First person: The many inspirations one finds when running the TCS World 10K in Bengaluru

 I have run the same course so many times, and I look forward to doing so many more times, just how a gamer may look at playing their favourite game over and over, because in those ten kilometres each year, I find nine lives, that affirm for me the one life we are often guilty of not celebrating enough – our own.

 Tareque Laskar is a research scholar and a former features writer at a national newsweekly.
 He currently heads the research practice at ITW – a leading sports consulting firm.
-The article was originally published on his blog here and has been reproduced on Scroll will permission.
+The article was originally published on his blog here and has been reproduced on Scroll with permission.